bradwestfall/informative/README.md

 We can even override defaults by still passing in props for `label` and `name`.

-## Validation and Submit Handling
+## Validation

-The `Form` component can also take props for `validate` and `onSubmit`.
+To provide custom validation, pass a `validate` callback into `Form`.
 The `validate` callback gets called with every value change of any field.
 It receives the form's values as an argument and is expected to return an object of errors with the name of the field as the respective property of the return object:

 ```jsx
 class LoginForm extends React.Component {